 Another substance that poses a real danger from its withdrawal symptoms is any drug in the benzodiazepine class, like Xanax, Klonopin, and Valium.
 Withdrawal from these sedatives can cause tremors, mood swings, difficulty sleeping, hyperventilation, panic attacks, and seizures.
 It can also cause psychotic symptoms, possibly severe, including depersonalization, perceptual changes, delirium, and hallucinations.
 There are risks that during an episode of psychosis someone will get hurt.
 People have died from unsupervised benzodiazepine withdrawal.

 There are very serious risks of detoxing at home.
 If you or someone you know is trying to detox without professional support, it could fail and lead to relapse, or worse.
 The best option is to seek out addiction professionals to help you get through this difficult and dangerous process.

 At a treatment center, medical and mental health professionals provide a safe environment where relapse is not a risk.
 Medications and medical care can provide some relief from withdrawal symptoms.
 And most importantly for those going through alcohol or benzodiazepine withdrawal, this medical care can be life-saving.

-Also important is that detox at a treatment center offers you the opportunity to continue your addiction treatment there.
+Also important is that detox at a treatment center for alcoholism offers you the opportunity to continue your addiction treatment there.
 Detox is only the first step.
 It is not a cure for addiction, and there is a lot of hard work to be done after this process.
 After detox, caregivers can help you craft an individualized treatment plan that may include medications, therapy, group support, and other types of ongoing care to help you achieve a sustained recovery.